hariharan98m/code_chef_challenge/README.md

-# Codechef Challenge First Round
+# Codechef Challenge Intermediate Round
 BE IN TOP 1000 in PRE-ELEMINARY ROUND B